jvanasco/pyramid_session_redis/README.md

 Key Differences:
 ================

-Depending on your needs, this package may be more desirable than the original project.
-This package significantly cuts down on the communication between Redis and Pyramid vs the original.
+Depending on your needs, this package is probably more desirable than the original project.
+This package significantly cuts down on the communication between Redis and Pyramid vs the original implementation.
 Some options are offered to minimize the size of payloads as well.

 This package contains a lot of hooks and features to aid developers who are using this in high-traffic situations.
 This package does not recommend a "best deployment", but offers different strategies for creating a best deployment under different circumstances.